CloudSecurityPartners/cloudsplaining/README.md

 cloudsplaining scan --exclusions-file exclusions.yml --input-file examples/files/example.json --output examples/files/
 ```

-It will create an HTML report like [this](https://opensource.salesforce.com/cloudsplaining/):
+It will create an HTML report like [this](https://opensource.cloudsecuritypartners.com/cloudsplaining/):

 > ![](docs/_images/cloudsplaining-report.gif)

 It will also create a raw JSON data file:

 * `default-iam-results.json`: This contains the raw JSON output of the report.
 You can use this data file for operating on the scan results for various purposes.
-For example, you could write a Python script that parses this data and opens up automated JIRA issues or Salesforce Work Items.
+For example, you could write a Python script that parses this data and opens up automated JIRA issues or cloudsecuritypartners Work Items.
 An example entry is shown below.
 The full example can be viewed at [examples/files/iam-results-example.json](examples/files/iam-results-example.json)

 ```json
 {